 You will be offered a 'birth' dose of hepatitis B vaccine for your baby before you leave hospital.
 This is only provided up to 7 days after delivery to prevent the risk of hepatitis B infection early in life.
 Evidence shows that the birth dose of hepatitis B vaccine is well tolerated in newborn infants.

-The next recommended vaccines for your baby will be due when your baby is 6 to 8 weeks old.
-It is important to vaccinate on time to give your baby early protection against diseases such as diphtheria, tetanus, pertussis, polio, rotavirus, hepatitis B, pneumococcal disease and haemophilus influenzae type b (HIB).
+The next recommended vaccines for your baby will be due when your baby is 6 weeks old.
+It is important to vaccinate on time to give your baby early protection against diseases such as diphtheria, tetanus, pertussis (whooping cough), polio, rotavirus, hepatitis B, pneumococcal disease and haemophilus influenzae type b (HIB).

 Do vaccines have side effects?